kamilburda/gimp-export-layers/dev/sections/Batch-Editing.md

 It is highly recommended to uncheck `Use layer size` as the entire image would be resized to the last layer processed.

+If the `Layers` constraint is unchecked - meaning that layer groups are also processed - the layer groups will be copied and inserted as regular layers to work around the fact that some procedures cannot be applied on layer groups (e.g. `gimp-drawable-brightness-contrast`).

 Note that if both `Batch Editing` and `Show More Settings` are checked and you uncheck `Show More Settings`, then `Batch Editing` is also unchecked since the left side of the dialog would be completely empty.